-Upon the retirement of a FTR Distribution Clerk, the USPS reverted the vacant-duty assignment in a small office (25 FTRs, eight PTFs and one casual before the retirement) and added an additional PTF.
-The union's argument focused on management's obligation to maximize the number of FTR duty assignments.
-The Postal Service's argument stressed management's rights (Article 3) and the Postal Service's right to revert vacant duty assignments under Article 37.
+Upon the retirement of a FTR Distribution Clerk, the Employer reverted the vacant duty assignment in this small office (25 FTR's, 8 PTF's & 1 casual before the retirement) and added an additional PTF.
+The Union's argument focused on management's obligation to maximize the number of FTR duty assignments.
+The Employer's argument stressed management's rights (Article 3) and their right to revert vacant duty assignments under Article 37.
 The Arbitrator said (at Page 10):